 All presentations from the first conference day are available in English and French through the knowledge management platform of the Cotton Expert House Africa: Knowledge management platform.

-To continue the tradition of an annual pan-African stakeholder conference in 2018, we would like to announce that next year the conference of the Cotton Expert House Africa will take place 31.10.-03.11.2018 in Kampala/Uganda.
-The team of the Cotton Expert House Africa House is very much looking forward to seeing you all there!
+To continue the tradition of an annual pan-African stakeholder conference in 2018, we would like to announce that next year the conference of the Cotton Expert House Africa will take place from 31 October to 03 November 2018 in Kampala, Uganda.
+The team of Cotton Expert House Africa is very much looking forward to seeing you all there!

 If you would like to provide some feedback on this year’s event or suggest some topics of relevance for next year’s annual stakeholder conference, we much appreciate if you drop us a line on firstname.lastname@example.org.